RareDevs/Rare/README.md

 ## A frontend for legendary, the open source Epic Games Launcher alternative

 Rare is currently considered beta software and in no way feature-complete.
 You will probably run into issues, so it is recommend to make a backup.
 If you have features you want to have in this app, create an issue on github, contact me on Discord (Dummerle#7419) or build it yourself.
 Please report bugs so I can fix them.
-I work on a new and better version, with better style and better ui.
-If you are a designer and want to contribute, please contact me.
-You can test it in the branch "new-style", but it has just the basic features

 ### Requirements